Frederick Block (1899-1945)

 The final work is the 1944 Suite for clarinet and piano, for which Joaquin Valdepeñas is the clarinettist and Kevin Ahfat the pianist.
 In five pithy, perky movements it takes in some mild Spanishry, a pastoral, and a Fugue whilst the longest movement is an Orientale, with an angular central section surrounded by dreamy curlicues.

 All the works are beautifully performed and the recording has been splendidly balanced.
-The director the ensemble is Simon Wynberg and he has contributed the customarily fine booklet notes, to which I’m indebted for all biographical details.
+The director of the ensemble, Simon Wynberg, he has contributed the customarily fine booklet notes, to which I’m indebted for all biographical details.
 Block seems to have been a composer with nothing much to prove.
 He is lyric, occasionally puckish, always professional.
 That said, I can’t always detect real personality in his writing but perhaps I’ve not lived long enough with it.

 Jonathan Woolf